influxdata/docs-v2/content/influxdb/clustered/guides/report-query-performance-issues.md

 Send InfluxData engineers all produced artifacts for analysis.

-### Document Your Test Process
+### Document your test process

-We don't currently have a baseline performance test suite that we can offer you to run in your environment so we rely on you to document your process,
+There currently is no standardized performance test suite that you can run in your environment, so please document your process so it can be replicated.
-including:
+Include the following:

-* The steps you take when performance testing.
+- The steps you take when performance testing.
-* Timing of the tests you perform so we have an idea of where to look in the logs bundle you provide us.
+- Timestamps of the tests you perform so they can be correlated with associated logs.

-### Document Your Environment
+### Document your environment

-Please provide as much detail as your organization allows about:
+Provide as much detail about your environment as your organization allows, including the following:

-* Your kubernetes cluster.
+- Your kubernetes cluster
-* The cloud where it runs.
-  * Or indicate that it's on-prem.
+- The cloud provider where it runs or indicate that it's "on-prem"
-* The hardware it runs on.
+- The hardware it runs on
-* The types and size of disk in use.
+- The type and size of disk in use--for example: hard disk,  SSD, NVMe, etc.
-  * eg hard disk vs SSD vs NVMe
-* CPU/Memory resources set on each type of InfluxDB pod.
+- CPU and memory resources set on each type of InfluxDB pod
-* The number of pods in each InfluxDB StatefulSet and Deployment.
+- The number of pods in each InfluxDB StatefulSet and Deployment
-* The type of object store used and how it is hosted
+- The type of object store used and how it is hosted
-* How the Postgres database is hosted.
+- How the Catalog (PostgreSQL-compatible database) is hosted
-* Are either the object store or the database shared by more than one InfluxDB 3.0 Clustered product instance?
+- Indicate if either the Object store or the Catalog is shared by more than one InfluxDB Clustered product
-  * If so, please describe the network-level topology of your setup.
+  - If so, describe the network-level topology of your setup

-#### Recommended
+{{% note %}}
+#### If possible, provide a synthetic dataset

-If you can reproduce the performance issue with a synthetic dataset and your process and environment are well-documented enough we _may_ be able to reproduce the issue on our end as a way to shorten the feedback cycle and arrive at a fix (on our end if it's a code issue or on your end if it's a configuration issue) sooner.
+If you can reproduce the performance issue with a synthetic dataset and your process and environment are well-documented, InfluxData engineers _may_ be able to reproduce the issue, shorten the feedback cycle, and resolve the issue sooner.
+{{% /note %}}

-### Document Your Data Schema
+### Document your data schema

-Documenting the data schema helps us to better understand the conditions that reproduce your issue.
+Document your the data schema to help InfluxData engineers better understand the conditions that reproduce your issue.

-### Establish Query Performance Degradation Conditions
+### Establish query performance degradation conditions

 The most effective way to investigate query performance is to have a good understanding of the conditions in which you don't see the expected performance.
 Things to think about and provide:

-- Does this happen always, or only sometimes?
+- Does this always happen, or only sometimes?
-  - If only sometimes, is it at a consistent time of day/over a consistent period?
+  - If only sometimes, is it at a consistent time of day or over a consistent period?
-- Will a single query execution reproduce, or do multiple queries need to be running at the same time?
+- Will a single query execution reproduce the issue, or does it only appear with multiple queries are running at the same time?
-- How are you submitting the queries? (examples could be:)
+- How are you executing the queries?
+For example:
-  - influxctl
+  - `influxctl`
-  - client libraries
+  - Client libraries
-  - other environments
+  - Other environments or tools

-### Reduce Query Noise
+### Reduce query noise

-In order to get a sense of the baseline performance of your system without the noise of additional queries we ask that your testing occur in an environment that doesn't have periodic or intermittent queries running concurrently.
+To get a sense of the baseline performance of your system without the noise of additional queries, test in an environment that doesn't have periodic or intermittent queries running concurrently.

-Additionally, when running multiple tests with different queries we recommend letting the system quiesce between tests by waiting at least a minute between a given query result and issuing the next query.
+Additionally, when running multiple tests with different queries, let the system recover between tests by waiting at least a minute after receiving a query result before executing the next query.

-### Establish Baseline Single-Query Performance
+### Establish baseline single-query performance

-In order to get a sense of the baseline performance of your system without the noise of additional queries we prefer at least some of your testing occur as single queries in isolation from one another.
+To get a sense of the baseline performance of your system without the noise of additional queries, perform at least some of your testing with single queries in isolation from one another.

-This is may be useful for the purposes of analysis by our engineers even if a single query in isolation isn't enough to reproduce the issue you are having.
+This is may be useful for the purposes of analysis by InfluxData engineers even if a single query in isolation isn't enough to reproduce the issue you are having.

-### Run Queries at Multiple Load Scales
+### Run queries at multiple load scales

-Once you've established baseline performance with a single query If your performance issue can't be replicated with a single query, then we recommend a systematic approach to identifying the scale at which it does become a problem.
+Once you've established baseline performance with a single query and your performance issue can't be replicated with a single query, use a systematic approach to identify the scale at which it does become a problem.
 This involves systematic incremental increases to your query concurrency until you identify a threshold at which the issue can be reproduced.

-This, along with information about your kubernetes environment, can provide us the insight necessary to recommend changes to your configuration to improve query performance characteristis as your usage scales.
+This, along with information about your Kubernetes environment, can provide insight necessary to recommend changes to your configuration to improve query performance characteristis as your usage scales.

 As an example, consider the following test plan outline:

-* Turn off intermittent/periodic InfluxDB queries, allow cluster to quiesce.
+1. Turn off intermittent or periodic InfluxDB queries and allow the cluster to recover.
-* Run on instance of Query A
-  * allow cluster to quiesce for 1 minute
+2. Run Query A and allow the cluster to recover for 1 minute.
-* Run 5 concurrent instances of Query A
-  * allow cluster to quiesce for 1 minute
+3. Run 5 concurrent instances of Query A and allow the cluster to recover for 1 minute.
-* Run 10 concurrent instances of Query A
-  * allow cluster to quiesce for 1 minute
+4. Run 10 concurrent instances of Query A and allow the cluster to recover for 1 minute.
-* Run 20 concurrent instances of Query A
-  * allow cluster to quiesce for 1 minute
+5. Run 20 concurrent instances of Query A and allow the cluster to recover for 1 minute.
-* Run 40 concurrent instances of Query A
-  * allow cluster to quiesce for 1 minute
+6. Run 40 concurrent instances of Query A and allow the cluster to recover for 1 minute.
-* Provide us the debug information [described below](#gather-debug-info).
+7. Provide InfluxData the debug information [described below](#gather-debug-info).

+{{% note %}}
-Keep in mind, this is just an example -- you don't have to go beyond the scale where queries get slower but you may also need to go further than what's outlined here.
+This is just an example.
+You don't have to go beyond the scale where queries get slower but you may also need to go further than what's outlined here.
+{{% /note %}}

-### Gather Debug Info
+### Gather debug info

-This section highlights debug information that should be collected shortly _after_ a problematic query has been tried against your InfluxDB instance.
+The following debug information should be collected shortly _after_ a problematic query has been tried against your InfluxDB cluster.

-#### Kubernetes-Specific Info
+#### Kubernetes-specific information

 **Outputs:**

-  * `${DATETIME}-cluster-info.tar.gz`
+- `${DATETIME}-cluster-info.tar.gz`

 ```
 DATETIME="$(date -Iminutes)"